Di Da Di (And So the Story Goes)

-"Di Da Di (And So the Story Goes)" is a song by Danish singer-songwriter Maria Montell, released in 1997 by Epic as the first single from the singer's second album, And So the Story Goes.
-Originally released in Danish in 1996, as "Imens hun sang (Di Da Di)" ("While She Was Singing (Di Da Di)", the song was re-released worldwide with the new title "Di Da Di (And So the Story Goes)" and later just as "Di Da Di".
-Outside Denmark, it is her most successful song and a huge hit in Spain, where it peaked at number five.
-It was also a hit in Belgium, Finland, Greece and Iceland.
+"Di Da Di (And So the Story Goes)" is a song written and performed by Danish singer-songwriter Maria Montell, released in 1997 by Epic Records as the first single from the singer's second album, And So the Story Goes (1997).
+It was produced by Morten Remar and originally released in Danish in 1996, as "Imens hun sang (Di Da Di)" ("While She Was Singing (Di Da Di)".
+The song was re-released worldwide with the new title "Di Da Di (And So the Story Goes)" and later just as "Di Da Di".
+Outside Denmark, it is Montell's most successful song and a huge hit in Spain, where it peaked at number five.
+It was also a hit in Belgium, Estonia, Finland, Greece, and Iceland.
 There has been sold 1,8 million singles of the song.